Properties and baroclinic instability of stratified thermal upper-ocean flow: Concluding remarks

-The IL$^{(0,1)}$QG has unique solutions, it possess a Kelvin--Noether-like circulation theorem along material loops stating that creation (or annihilation) of circulation is due to the misalignment between the gradients of bathymetry (layer thickness) and buoyancy, and is manifestly Hamiltonian with a Lie--Poisson bracket.
-Geometrically, the bracket is a product for a realization Lie enveloping algebra on functionals in the dual of the extension by semidirect product of the Lie algebra of symplectic diffeomorphisms of the fluid domain, chosen here to be a periodic zonal channel of the $\beta$-plane, with two copies of the space of smooth functions on that domain.
-The representation of the algebra on the space of functions is given by the canonical Poisson bracket in $\mathbb R^2$.
+The IL$^{(0,1)}$QG has unique solutions, it possess a Kelvin--Noether-like circulation theorem along material loops stating that creation (or annihilation) of circulation is due to the misalignment between the gradients of layer thickness and buoyancy, and is manifestly Hamiltonian with a Lie--Poisson bracket.
+Geometrically, the bracket is a product for a realization Lie enveloping algebra on functionals in the dual of the Lie algebra of the Lie group obtained by extending the group of symplectic diffeomorphisms of the fluid domain, chosen here to be a periodic zonal channel of the $\beta$-plane, by semidirect product with two copies of the space of smooth functions on that domain.
+The induced algebra representation on the space of functions is given by the canonical Poisson bracket in $\mathbb R^2$.
 This Hamiltonian structure is not spoiled by the addition of certain type of topographic forcing.
 The IL$^{(0,1)}$QG thus preserves energy and zonal momentum, respectively related to symmetry under time shits and zonal translations by Noether's theorem.
 In addition to these conservation laws, the model has integrals of motion that form the kernel of the Lie--Poisson bracket, known as Casimirs.
 Unlike the usual situation in Lie--Poisson Hamiltonian systems, the IL$^{(0,1)}$QG also supports a class of motion integrals which neither form the kernel of the bracket nor are related to any explicit symmetries of the system via Noether's theorem.
 To the best of our knowledge, such integrals have so far never been reported.
 The model sustains the usual Rossby waves and a neutral model, both riding on a reference state, i.e., one with no currents, a special type of it being the vacuum state, i.e., one with vanishing energy.
 Positive definiteness of a general integral of motion, called a free energy, quadratic on the deviation from the reference state prevents perturbations of arbitrary shape and size on such a state from spuriously growing.
 An exception is the vacuum state, as perturbations on this state have positive-semidefinite free energy associate.
 Spurious growth of such perturbations cannot be prevented using free energy conservation.